Custom Made Rings: What’s Possible?

 This antique engagement ring detail emerged in the Edwardian era between 1905 and 1915, but reached the peak of its popularity in the Art Deco era during the 1920s and 1930s.

 Inspired by delicate lace, filigree features beautifully intricate hand carved shapes and designs in the collet and along the band.
 Its ever present popularity makes it timeless.

 A hand engraved engagement ring merges your own personal style with a vintage design.
 Hand engraving can achieve a variety of results from organic or floral designs to patterns or text.

-Milgrain is a beading detail that is often seen in antique style jewelry.
+Milgrain is a beading detail that is often seen in antique style jewellery.
 That’s right—another feature that will give you that vintage feel!
-Typically featured along the edges of ring designs, milgrain acts as a textured frame, highlighting the beauty of the gemstone or diamond at its center.
+Typically featured along the edges of ring designs, milgrain acts as a textured frame, highlighting the beauty of the gemstone or diamond at its centre.

 From the natural, organic forms of the Art Nouveau movement or the bold, geometric, dazzling designs of Hollywood’s golden ages, there’s a design element for every taste.
 Vintage engagement rings are an excellent way to incorporate styles from eras gone by in a contemporary way.